Get familiar with device driver development for the Linux kernel

 By the way, you can also see evaluations from previous sessions.
 In the same way we are transparent with our training materials, we share all the evaluations that we collect, not only the good ones.

-If you develop on embedded hardware, we also recommend to take our Embedded Linux course first.
-This is not a prerequiste as you will be given all the instructions to operate your embedded Linux system, but you it will help you to understand the environment you are using.
-In addition, you will need embedded Linux knowledge anyway if your involved in the development of drivers for embedded products.
+If you develop on embedded hardware and lack experience in embedded Linux development, we also recommend to take our Embedded Linux course first.
+This is not a prerequiste as you will be given all the instructions to operate your embedded Linux system, but you it will help you to understand the environment you are using, allowing you to concentrate on kernel programming.
+In addition, you will need embedded Linux knowledge anyway if you are involved in the development of drivers for embedded products.